-Bilateral relations between Germany and Haiti have traditionally been good and have recently gained in intensity.
+Bilateral relations between Germany and Haiti have traditionally been good.

 The two countries work together closely within the United Nations and other international bodies.
 In the past, Haiti has regularly supported German candidates for posts in international organisations.
 The country advocates reform of the UN Security Council.

-German exports to Haiti were worth approximately 19.2 million, putting it in 171st place among Germany’s trading partners.
-German imports from Haiti were worth approximately EUR 2.6 million, putting the country in 168th place.
+In 2015, German exports to Haiti were worth approximately 31 million, putting it in 159th place among Germany’s trading partners.
+German imports from Haiti were worth approximately EUR 2.6 million, putting the country in 167th place.
 Germany’s principal imports from Haiti are essential and vegetable oils and citrus fruits.
-Its main exports to Haiti are machinery, paper goods and printed matter and foodstuffs
+Its main exports to Haiti are machinery, paper goods and printed matter and foodstuffs.

-Germany supports the democratisation process in Haiti and contributes to the country’s stabilisation and development through bilateral development cooperation funding as well as via the European Development Fund and the UN budget.
+Germany supports the democratisation process in Haiti and contributes to the country’s stabilisation and development directly through bilateral development cooperation funding as well as in cooperation with numerous German non-governmental organisations that are active in the country.
+In addition, Germany finances such measures in Haiti indirectly via the European Development Fund and the United Nations budget.

-Priority areas of bilateral development cooperation with Haiti are agriculture, resource conservation, disaster preparedness, energy supply and HIV/AIDS prevention.
+Priority areas of bilateral development cooperation with Haiti are strengthening the resilience of food-insecure communities (agriculture, resource conservation), disaster risk management and energy supply.

 Culture and education